pixu1980/detector-js/README.md

 v1.3.2

 ## Description
-DetectorJS, zero-dependency platform/environment detector written in ES6
+DetectorJS, zero-dependency platform/environment detector written in TypeScript

 Please feel free to ask for modifications, fixes or do a PR to improve Detector behavior or add detection rules